montekki/www/content/posts/detecting-web-attacks-rnn.md

 it is not clear what words there are in a non-natural language like HTTP.
 That's why we decided to use character embeddings in our model.

-We didn't use complex embedding just decided matching 'chars' to numbers.
+We didn't use complicated embedding just decided matching 'chars' to numbers.
 All possible 'chars' we got from our dataset.
 We couldn't get only ASCII symbols because we also needed some special chars like `\r\n` or `\u000b` which you can see in our normal traffic.